worthingtonlibraries/term_authoring_info/README.md

 Description
 -----------
-The Taxonomy Term Authoring Information module adds new fields (author, creation date) to a vocabulary, so authoring information can be saved for each term.
+The Taxonomy Term Authoring Information module adds new fields (author, date created) to a vocabulary, so authoring information can be saved for each term.
 The fields include a user entity reference field ("Authored by") and a date field ("Authored on"), both of which get automatically populated upon submission if the fields are left blank.

 Because the fields belong to the term object, they are immediately available to the Views module as well.

+NOTE: *Updated date* is now a part of the term object.

 Add authoring information to a vocabulary
 -----------------------------------------